 The control plane keeps every agent and server in one fleet view — health, backups, deploys and drills — regardless of which provider each box lives on.
 One pane of glass for a multi-cloud fleet.

-One command installs the agent, prompts for your license key, and unlocks the deploy pipeline, managed databases, backup, clone, relocate & Web-SSH.
+One command installs the agent, prompts for your license key, and unlocks Files, DB, Workers, Storage, the deploy pipeline, backup, clone, relocate & Web-SSH.

 $ curl -fsSL https://get.hostssh.com | sh